ssong/GitClean/README.md

 # GitClean

-A script to batch transfer ownership of repositories to clean up your GitHub profile.
+A script to batch manage repositories to make your GitHub profile cleaner.

+It can search by: keywords and whether the repository was forked.

+It can: Make repositories private or public, delete repositories, and transfer repositories.

 ## Before Usage